layanqrone-debug/openEuler-openGauss-Labs/Lab03-Database-and-users.md

 > [!NOTE]
 > **this mean the  practice_db database created by lab_user now exists**

-13 Using the ALTER ROLE to modify role properties to assign login attribute
+13 Using the ALTER ROLE to modify role properties to perimtted login
 ```bash
 ALTER ROLE practice_role LOGIN;
 ```